Doxology: Gloria Patri

 A common version of the Liturgy of the Hours, as approved by the U.S. Conference of Catholic Bishops, uses a newer, different translation for the Latin:

 Glory to the Father, and to the Son, and to the Holy Spirit: as it was in the beginning, is now, and will be for ever.
 Amen.

+UPDATED 2026: Glory be to the Father, and to the Son, and to the Holy Spirit.
+As it was in the beginning, is now, and ever shall be.
+World without end.
+Amen.

 The most commonly encountered Orthodox English version: